-Have you ever been at an event, in a class or attended a conference where almost everyone was the same race, ethnicity, gender etc. except for one person?
+Have you ever been to an event, in a class or attended a conference where almost everyone was the same race, ethnicity, gender, etc. except for one person?
 Has that ever been you or have you wondered what it was like for that person?
 Have you seen been at an event where someone was excluded because of the color of their skin, seen or heard someone be targeted by racism or ignored and wanted to intervene but didn’t know what to do?

 If you answered yes to any of these questions, or if you care about making people feel included then you need to listen to this episode.

 Being the only person who looks like you in a group of people can be uncomfortable, awkward and impede participation.
-Author, speaker and podcaster Laura Cathcart-Robbins recounts her experiences as the only Black person in the room at a writer’s conference of 450, in classrooms and other events in her life which inspired her to produce her podcast, “The Only One in the Room.”
+Author, speaker, and podcaster Laura Cathcart-Robbins recounts her experiences as the only Black person in the room at a writer’s conference of 450, in classrooms and other events in her life which inspired her to produce her podcast, “The Only One in the Room.”

 In this conversation on race, you’ll get to hear how Laura’s mother gave her the tools she needed to excel despite being excluded, stand up for herself and speak out and be heard as a Black woman.
 You’ll learn what you can do to support diversity in the room and actively support inclusion.
-Plus you’ll hear what songs Laura and Simma are listening to this week that reflects their thoughts and feelings on race, racism and eliminating fear of differences.
+Plus you’ll hear what songs Laura and Simma are listening to this week that reflects their thoughts and feelings on race, racism and eliminating the fear of differences.

-Help us stop hate and spread the message of love across the globe by sharing this podcast.
+Help us stop the hate and spread the message of love across the globe by sharing this podcast.